 How to Connect:

 There are multiple ways to connect with MMHEI.
-MMHEI Clinicians meet with students during office hours, typically via phone or zoom.
+MMHEI Clinicians meet with students during office hours (via phone, zoom, or in-person).

-- Schedule ahead of time: You can call us at 704-687-0311 during our business hours (8:00 am to 5:00 pm, Monday through Friday).
+- Schedule ahead of time: You can call us at 704-687-0311 during our business hours (8:30 am to 5:30 pm, Monday through Thursday; 8:30 am to 3:30 pm on Fridays).
 When you call, please request to speak with an MMHEI staff member.
-You can also contact our coordinator at email@example.com.
+You can also contact our director at email@example.com.
 Drop-in appointments can be scheduled on the same day or in advance.

 To request an outreach program facilitated by MMHEI staff, please complete the Outreach Program Request Form and in the section titled “Additional information that may help facilitate the request” type “MMHEI”.
 Alternatively, you can request a program by contacting MMHEI staff directly in the ways outlined above.